 debugserver 0.0.0.0:1234 ./binary.
 By default, debugserver is located either in /Applications/Xcode.app/Contents/SharedFrameworks/LLDB.framework/Versions/A/Resources/debugserver (as part of the Xcode distribution) or in /Library/Developer/CommandLineTools/Library/PrivateFrameworks/LLDB.framework/Versions/A/Resources/debugserver (as part of the command-line tools).

 Gdbserver/lldb-server then suspends the program at the entry point and waits for the client debugger to connect.

 Start a remote debug session

-If needed, place breakpoint in your code, then start a debug session for the newly created GDB Remote Debug configuration.
+in CLion, place breakpoint in your code, then start a debug session for the newly created Remote Debug configuration.

 CLion’s debugger will connect to the running remote process.
 The terminal will show the Remote debugging from host.. message, and you can also check the debugger console for the Debugger connected to.. message.

 To debug shared libraries, add the following commands in ~/.gdbinit or .lldbinit on the local machine.
 Refer to Using .gdbinit/.lldbinit configuration files for instructions on how to access and edit the script.

 set solib-search-paths for GDBdefine target hookpost-remote set solib-search-path /path/to/my.so:/path/to/sysroot:/path/to/vendorlibs break main # if you also need the debug sessions to pause at the beginning end